CSCfi/allas-cli-utils/help/lo-check.md

-This tool is used to check if LUMI-O already includes objects that would matching objects that a-put would create.
-This command can be use check the success of a data upload process done with a-put.
-Alternatively, the results can be used to list objects that need to be removed or renamed, before uploading a new version of a dataset to LUMI-O For example, if you have uploaded a directory to LUMI-O using command: a-put datadir/*
+This tool is used to check if LUMI-O already includes objects that would matching objects that lo-put would create.
+This command can be use check the success of a data upload process done with lo-put.
+Alternatively, the results can be used to list objects that need to be removed or renamed, before uploading a new version of a dataset to LUMI-O For example, if you have uploaded a directory to LUMI-O using command: lo-put datadir/*
 You can use command:
-   a-check datadir/*
+   lo-check datadir/*
 To check if all the directories and files have corresponding objects in LUMI-O.
-If you have defined a bucket with option -b, you must include this option in the a-check command too: a-put -b 123_bucket datadir/*
+If you have defined a bucket with option -b, you must include this option in the lo-check command too: lo-put -b 123_bucket datadir/*
 Checking:
-  a-check -b 123_bucket datadir/*
+  lo-check -b 123_bucket datadir/*

 Note that the checking is done only based on the names of files, directories and objects.
-The contents of the files and objects are not checked! a-check command line options:
+The contents of the files and objects are not checked! lo-check command line options:

 -b, --bucket <bucket_name>  Define a name of the bucket into
                             which the data is uploaded.